misha2956/Closest-films/README.md

 ## Description

-This projects allows user to find films which were filmed nearby
+This projects allows user to find films which were filmed nearby.\
+Takes into account that the movies should be in the same country/region.

 ## Installation